-An alternative CFD approach to RANS is Direct Numerical Simulation (DNS), where all the scales of turbulence are directly simulated.
+An alternative CFD approach to Reynolds-averaged Navier-Stokes is direct numerical simulation (DNS), where all the scales of turbulence are directly simulated.
 Zaki et al. [5] used DNS to study the interaction of grid-generated free-stream turbulence with the boundary layers in a compressor cascade.
-Although accurate, for the foreseeable future DNS is only suited to "one-off" simulations due to its extreme computational cost.
-Lardeau et al. [2] and Leggett et al. [7] have performed Large Eddy Simulations (LES) of the same case at a fraction of the cost.
+Although accurate, for the foreseeable future, DNS is only suited to "oneoff" simulations due to its extreme computational cost.
+Lardeau et al. [2] and Leggett et al. [7] have performed large eddy simulations (LES) of the same case at a fraction of the cost.
 In both cases, good agreement was obtained with time-averaged quantities from the DNS of Zaki et al. [5].
-However, it is less clear to what extent the LES captured the more detailed physics involved in the transition mechanisms.
-This paper aims to investigate this through the following two objectives:
+However, the extent to which the more detailed physics involved in transition captured is less clear.
+This paper aims to investigate this with the following two studies:

-- The mechanisms of laminar-to-turbulent transition in a compressor cascade will be examined at two different freestream Ti's.
-Comparisons will be made to the DNS of Zaki et al. [5] to determine if the same transition mechanisms are observed at both Ti's. - 2.
-Wake induced transition will be simulated in a compressor cascade, to determine to what extent the observed physics matches that seen in previous experiments, such as the turbine cascade experiments of Coull and Hodson [30].
+- (1) The mechanisms of laminar-to-turbulent transition in a compressor cascade will be examined at two different freestream Ti's.
+Comparisons will be made to the DNS of Zaki et al. [5] to determine if the same transition mechanisms are observed at both Ti's. - (2) The wake-induced transition will be simulated in a compressor cascade, to determine to what extent the observed physics match that seen in previous experiments, such as the turbine cascade experiments of Coull and Hodson [8].